Industrial Leadership in Physics

 - Apply research problems in an industrial setting

 - Enable more time off-campus in industrial internships

 - Strengthen interactions between universities and industry through exchange programs

 - Feature a year-long (11.5 month) apprenticeship with an Industrial Partner

-- Include coursework from the McDonough School of Business at Georgetown University in Accounting and Finance course
+- Include coursework from the McDonough School of Business at Georgetown University in an Accounting and Finance course

 - Provide significant team projects, e.g. the Integrative Experience